 Bedsores are also known as pressure sores or pressure ulcers.
 They are caused by injury to the skin and the underlying tissues due to unrelieved pressure.
 When an at-risk patient cannot move themselves in bed on their own, the nursing home or hospital nurses must reposition the patient every 2 hours to offload pressure and prevent bedsores.
 If the facility staff is not doing this every 2 hours, this is an example of nursing neglect.
-Federal laws are in place to ensure and protect patients from this carelessness, although bedsores are still rampant throughout long term care facilities, usually due to understaffed and overworked nurses.
+Federal laws are in place to ensure and protect patients from this carelessness.
+However, bed sores are still rampant throughout long term care facilities, usually due to understaffed and overworked nurses.

-Bedsores most often occur on bony areas of the body, which aren’t covered by fat or muscle.
+Bed sores most often occur on bony areas of the body, which aren’t covered by fat or muscle.
 Common pressure ulcer areas are the buttocks, low back (sacrum), hips, tailbone, heels, and ankles.
 People suffering from immobilizing medical conditions and elderly people who struggle with movement are most at risk.
-Pressure ulcers can develop very quickly and are difficult to treat once they occur.
+Pressure ulcers usually suggest days of neglect in order to develop.
+Further, once a patient has a deep bed sore, the wound can be difficult to treat.

 Untreated bedsores are very serious and can lead to severe infection.